AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

         ...
     ```

-    The value of `data-cmp-data-layer` has been set to `"${byline.data}"` where `byline` is the Sling Model updated earlier. `.data` is the standard notation for calling a Java Getter method in HTL of `getData()` implemented in the previous exercise.
+    The value of `data-cmp-data-layer` has been set to `"${byline.data}"` where `byline` is the Sling Model updated earlier. `.data` is the standard notation for calling a Java&trade; Getter method in HTL of `getData()` implemented in the previous exercise.

 1. Open a terminal window.
 Build and deploy just the `ui.apps` module using your Maven skills:

     ```shell
     $ cd aem-guides-wknd/ui.apps
     $ mvn clean install -PautoInstallPackage
     ```

-1. Return to the browser and re-open the page with a Byline component: [http://localhost:4502/content/wknd/us/en/magazine/guide-la-skateparks.html](http://localhost:4502/content/wknd/us/en/magazine/guide-la-skateparks.html).
+1. Return to the browser and reopen the page with a Byline component: [http://localhost:4502/content/wknd/us/en/magazine/guide-la-skateparks.html](http://localhost:4502/content/wknd/us/en/magazine/guide-la-skateparks.html).

 1. Open the developer tools and inspect the HTML source of the page for the Byline component:

     ![Byline Data Layer](assets/adobe-client-data-layer/byline-data-layer-html.png)

     You should see that the `data-cmp-data-layer` has been populated with the JSON String from the Sling Model.

 1. Open the browser's developer tools and enter the following command in the **Console**:

     ```js
     window.adobeDataLayer.getState();
     ```

 1. Navigate beneath the response under `component` to find the instance of the `byline` component has been added to the data layer:

     ![Byline part of the data layer](assets/adobe-client-data-layer/byline-part-of-datalayer.png)